George Washington never actually lived in the White House – let alone Washington, DC. Photo Credit

 Monuments, Memorials and Museums

-- The DC War Memorial, which honors local residents of Washington, DC, is the only memorial to World War I on the National Mall.
+- The DC War Memorial, which honors local residents of Washington, DC, is the only memorial dedicated to World War I on the National Mall.

 - There’s a bathtub in the basement of the U.S. Capitol!
-Four marble tubs were installed in 1859 when most senators lived in boarding houses on Capitol Hill that had no running water so they came to work to work – and wash.
+Four marble tubs were installed in 1859 when most senators lived in boarding houses on Capitol Hill that had no running water so they came to work – and to wash.
 One of these baths can still be seen today.

 - When the Washington Monument opened in 1884, it was the tallest structure in the world until the Eiffel Tower in Paris opened in 1889.